-You can control carpenter ants with chemical or bait treatments (See Control Carpenter Ants for more information), but the most effective and lasting form of control is replacing any wet and damaged wood in which the carpenter ants are nesting and repair of conditions causing the damage - such as roofing or plumbing leaks or other moisture issues.
+You can control carpenter ants with chemical or bait treatments, but the most effective and lasting form of control is replacing any wet and damaged wood in which the carpenter ants are nesting and to repair the conditions causing the damage, such as roofing or plumbing leaks or other moisture issues.

-Then to help prevent future infestation, eliminate any direct contact of soil, plants, or mulch with the structure.
-For example, trim trees and shrubs away from the home or building, keep any wood from contacting soil, seal cracks and openings in the found, and store firewood well away from the home.
+To help prevent future infestation, eliminate any direct contact between the structure and surrounding soil, plants, or mulch.
+For example, trim trees and shrubs away from the home or building, keep any wood materials from contacting soil, seal cracks and openings in the foundation, and store firewood well away from the home.

-If the infestation seems to be extensive, or you are having difficulty finding or exterminating the ants - or you just don't want to do it yourself, contact a professional, keeping in mind the Top 12 Considerations in Hiring a Pest Control Professional.
+If the infestation seems to be extensive, you are having difficulty finding or exterminating the ants, or you just don't want to do it yourself, contact a pest control professional.